Practical guidance for supporting aging parents with dignity,

 Here are a few small but powerful ways to build your resilience:

-okay to say "not right now."
-You don't have to answer every single
+It's okay to say "not right now."
+You don't have to answer every

-call or solve every problem the moment it appears.
-Boundaries aren't
+single call or solve every problem the moment it appears.

 Schedule Your Own Time: Put yourself on your own

-Treat these appointments with the same seriousness you would a
+tea.
+Treat these appointments with the same seriousness you would

-this alone.
-Start a conversation with your siblings or other family
+do this alone.
+Start a conversation with your siblings or other

-members about how they can pitch in, even from a distance.
-Delegating
+family members about how they can pitch in, even from a distance.

-isn't a sign of weakness—it's a sign of strength.
-For more ideas, you
+Delegating isn't a sign of weakness—it's a sign of strength.
+For

 managing caregiver stress